 AMY GOODMAN: Can you talk, David Cornwell, aka John le Carré, about what’s happening with Tony Blair with his new book out, with event after event being canceled, eggs being thrown at him, the anger on the streets?

-JOHN LE CARRÉ: Well, I don’t know what the level of protest was in the United States by the time you went to war in Iraq, but here I think an aggregate of about three million people marched in Britain.
-The first march in which I took part must have numbered something like a million.
+JOHN LE CARRÉ: Well, I don’t know what the level of protest was in the United States by the time you went to war in Iraq, but here I think an aggregate of about 3 million people marched in Britain.
+The first march, in which I took part, must have numbered something like a million.
 And so, the — and I remember we stopped, this huge crowd, which was being really very crudely manhandled by the police at the edges.
 We stopped.
-We were all wedged together and looking into Downing Street, where the Prime Minister’s residency is.
+We were all wedged together and looking into Downing Street, where the prime minister’s residency is.
 And nobody seemed to speak, but a kind of feral roar of popular will rose.
-And I tried to imagine what is must have been like for Blair sitting inside that building and hearing that sound.
+And I tried to imagine what it must have been like for Blair sitting inside that building and hearing that sound.
 It was like a huge cry that goes up at a football game or something like that, where you actually — it is no longer verbalized.
 It’s just this animal seething noise.
 And I think it will always be remembered of him that he took us to war, as most people perceive, on the strength of lies.